About Us

 Cultural Guidance Statement

-East creek also recognises the traditional owners of the land on which we are based, the Giabal and Jarowair peoples, their elders, peoples and traditions of the past, present and future.
+East Creek also recognises the traditional owners of the land on which we are based, the Giabal, Jarowair and Jagera peoples, their elders, peoples and traditions of the past, present and future.
 East Creek supports the ideals of cultural sensitivity and inclusion endorsed by the Greater Downs Local Level Alliance.
 If you wish to see our cultural guidance statement, please click here to download a PDF version / print a printer friendly version of our cultural guidance statement.

 Our Staff